Landline switch FAQs and quick answers

 Can I still call 999?

-Yes, but only if your phone has power and a connection.
-Providers must offer a way for you to contact 999 during a power cut.
-This might be a battery backup or a mobile phone solution.
+Yes, if the router has power.
+Providers must offer at least one way to reach 999 during a power cut, such as a battery backup for the router or a mobile handset.
 Emergency calling details.

 Will call quality change?

 Call quality on digital voice is typically the same or slightly better than the old analogue system.
-Occasionally, if broadband is congested, you might notice a brief delay or drop in quality.
+If broadband is congested, you might notice a brief delay or drop in quality.

 Devices and alarms